-Security for the loan to purchase the manufactured home is in the form of a mortgage covering the property.
+• Security for the loan to purchase the manufactured home is in the form of a mortgage covering the property.

-4.03 Ineligible Properties
+3.04 Ineligible Properties

-Properties not eligible for home improvement financing are as follows:
+Properties not eligible for Fix Up financing are as follows:

 - A property containing more than four dwelling units; - A property with short-term construction financing; - Recreational or seasonal homes; - A manufactured home taxed as personal property; or - A property primarily used for business (more than 50% of the floor space is used for business).